BarRaiders/barraiders.github.io/docs/faqs/voicemeeter/actions.md

 ---
-title: 'Stream Deck VoiceMeeter - Actions'
+title: 'VoiceMeeter - Actions'
-tags: stream deck,barraider,voicemeeter
+tags: streamdeck,barraider,voicemeeter
 description: "Explaination of all the available actions in the VoiceMeeter plugin by BarRaider for the Elgato Stream Deck."
 ---